mrkkrp/html-entity-map-gen/README.md

 https://html.spec.whatwg.org/entities.json

-And outputs Haskell code that can be used to construct a `Map Text Char` from that.
+And outputs Haskell code that can be used to construct a `Map Text Text` from that.
 This is used in this library:

 https://github.com/mrkkrp/html-entity-map